 I met Moon Zappa many moons ago – at a house party in the Hollywood Hills when I was a kid.
-Our beloved late friend JJ was chic and cool and precocious (she loved The Smiths, Poison perfume and blackberry lipstick as a preteen) – and she always brought me to all sorts of cool places filled with eccentric and creative artists and musicians.
+Our beloved late friend JJ was chic and cool and precocious (she was obsessed with The Smiths, Poison perfume and blackberry lipstick as a preteen) – and she always brought me to all sorts of cool places filled with eccentric and creative artists and musicians.
 And that’s how I met Moon.

 Moon was adorned in an ivory lace vintage dress, a thick brown leather belt, combat boots and an air of comfortable playfulness.
 She embodied all that was beauty and confidence, hilarity and high spirits – and modesty.